revoltgames/revoltgames.github.io/docs/terra/get-cities.md

 </details>

 :::info
-The returned city will always we in the same country, even if there is a closer city across a border.
+The returned city will always be in the same country, even if there is a closer city across a border.
 :::